Photo of John Hamilton

 John Hamilton, USGS Scientist, installs a NetQuakes instrument at the San Jose Earthquakes Stadium.
 Photo by Scott Haefner, USGS.

-To accomplish this, we developed a new type of digital seismograph that connects to a local network via WiFi and uses existing broadband connections to transmit data to USGS after an earthquake.
-The instruments are designed to be installed in private homes, businesses, public buildings and schools with an existing broadband connection to the internet.
+In 2009, the USGS developed a digital seismograph that connects to a local network via WiFi and uses existing internet connections to transmit data to USGS after an earthquake.
+From 2009-2013, USGS and ANSS regional seismic networks solicited volunteers from across the country and installed several hundred NetQuakes instruments in private homes, businesses, public buildings and schools with an existing connection to the internet.

 FAQ